jimiadams/jimiadams.github.io/_pages/about.md

   - /about.html
 ---

-Recent Updates & Upcoming Talks
+recent updates & upcoming talks
 ------
   - **Dec 14**: My piece w/ Ryan Light & Nicholas Theis on scientific mobilization on COVID-19 is [now available](/Contexts_PubMed/) in *Contexts*.
 This is an update to a preliminary analysis posted previously on [their blog](https://contexts.org/blog/education-under-covid-19/#light).
   - **Dec 4**: My collaborators Ryan Light & Jim Moody have [*The Oxford Handbook of Social Networks*](https://global.oup.com/academic/product/the-oxford-handbook-of-social-networks-9780190251765?cc=us&lang=en&) now out.
 Along with Tatiane Santos & Venice Williams, we have a chapter on data collection in the volume ([preprint](https://osf.io/preprints/socarxiv/zgawf/)).